altruios/namshubettulpa/public/namshubettuple/restructuring.md

 ~He could afford a few hours yet..~
 'Somewhere close by.'
 ~He scanned the streets beyond the park~
-~In the short distance he saw a hotel sign - dolphin~ 'A bit ritzy but that is close.'
+~In the short distance he saw a hotel sign - Dolphin~ 'A bit ritzy but that is close.'
 ~Down beyond the sign in front of the main entrance something caught Kent's eye~ ~A shorter woman was holding out a phone in front of her like a shield~